harrydawitch/AuraMail/README.md

 ### Common Issues

+1. **Installation Issues**:
+   - Run as administrator if installation fails
+   - Ensure Windows Defender/antivirus allows the installation

-1. **Gmail API Errors**: Ensure credentials.json is valid and OAuth completed
+2. **Gmail API Errors**:
+   - Ensure credentials.json is valid and OAuth completed
+   - Check Gmail API quotas in Google Cloud Console

-2. **OpenAI API Errors**: Verify API key and sufficient credits
+3. **OpenAI API Errors**:
+   - Verify API key and sufficient credits
-3. **Database Lock Errors**: Close other instances of the application
-4. **UI Not Responding**: Check backend thread status in console
+   - Check API rate limits

+4. **Application Not Starting**:
+   - Check Windows Event Viewer for error details
+   - Ensure all dependencies are installed

+### Getting Help

+If you encounter issues:
+1. Check the troubleshooting section above
+2. Look for error logs in the application directory
+3. Contact support: tl376284@gmail.com

 ## 🤝 Contributing

-Any contribution are welcome
+Contributions are welcome!
 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes